Courses

 DPT 784 - Frameworks for Physical Therapy: Nuromuscular II

-This course is a continuation of DPT 783.
-Students expand their neuroscience knowledge and repertoire of physical therapy examination, evaluation, diagnosis, prognosis, and management skills for a broader variety of neuromuscular problems and more complex patient cases.
+This course is a continuation of DPT 783 with a focus on the pediatric population.
+Students expand their neuroscience knowledge and repertoire of physical therapy examination, evaluation, diagnosis, prognosis, and management skills for a broader variety of neuromuscular problems impacting the pediatric population.
 Teaching and learning methods include lecture, laboratory activities, patient cases, and small group self-directed, problem-based tutorials, and integrated clinical experiences.
 Includes lecture and laboratory sessions.

 Section Section Dates Time Instructor Credits Location